 2. Then press the Shift key on your keyboard and hold it down.

 4. While it restarts, press the F4 key.
 This will start your Windows PC in Safe Mode.
-Alternatively, pressing F5 key will open Safe Mode with Networking.
+Alternatively, pressing the F5 key will open Safe Mode with Networking.

 Once your system has restarted, you can now uninstall the problematic drivers.